amitay/openssl/INSTALL.md

 Don't build support for binary Elliptic Curves

-### enable-ec_nistp_64_gcc_128

-Enable support for optimised implementations of some commonly used NIST elliptic curves.

-This option is only supported on platforms:

- - with little-endian storage of non-byte types
- - that tolerate misaligned memory references
- - where the compiler:
-   - supports the non-standard type `__uint128_t`
-   - defines the built-in macro `__SIZEOF_INT128__`

 ### enable-egd

 Build support for gathering entropy from the Entropy Gathering Daemon (EGD).